-Robert Leslie Sinclair HENDERSON, born in Jersey, Channel Islands, on 26th October 1881 and christened on 22nd May 1882.
+Robert Leslie Sinclair HENDERSON, (the second child of Robert and Alice) born in Jersey, Channel Islands, on 26th October 1881 and christened on 22nd May 1882.
 In the 1901 Census, Leslie is a Bank Clerk, living in Kensington.

 During the First World War, Leslie served with the South Stafford regiment, and was promoted from Cadet to Second Lieutenant Artists Rifles O.T.C. in July 1916.

-Leslie married Mabel Gertrude S. POND on 28th October 1922 in St George's Parish, Hanover Square, London.
-They had a son, born in December 1923.
-Leslie died in 1960 and Mabel in 1978.
+Leslie married Mabel Gertrude Stanton POND, on 28th October 1922 in St George's Parish, Hanover Square, London.
+Mabel was born in Canonbury, Middlesex on 26th October 1896, daughter of Ralph & Elizabeth Pond,

 Letitia Anne Smyth HENDERSON born in Ireland in 1853, the sixth child of Robert and Letitia.
 She died in Minehead, Somerset on 8th June 1863, aged 10 and was buried in Brompton-Ralph on 11th June 1863.